 Internally, cadets may be classified as Commander, Sr. Cadet Leader, Cadet Leader, or Cadet.
 Opportunities also exist to lead special training or functional groups within the program to help build additional leadership and decision making skills.

-Day to day operations are facilitated by Cadet Program Department Coordinators within each department. the Cadet Program Director oversees the administrative, policy, and procedural duties of the program under the Office of the Manager of Safety.
+Special assignment requests are facilitated by Cadet Program Department Coordinators within each department.
+The Cadet Program Director oversees the administrative, policy, and procedural duties of the program under the Office of the Manager of Safety.

 Once applicants have been hired and become Safety Cadets there are a few academic requirements that all Cadets must adhere to while in the program.

 Cadets receive special recognition for obtaining GPA's above 3.5 during any academic semester.
 Cadets may choose the major of their choice and may often elect other classes such as the following: